 Make a fancy candelabra centerpiece for under a fiver #Decor DIY#beach#centerpiece#diy centerpiece#non-floral centerpiece#tutorial January 19 | Guest post by Ange I made this centrepiece with a beachy theme for less than $5 NZ (approximately 3.90 US).
 I used some old candle holders bought from our local recycling center for a couple dollars, an old can of white car spray paint, some random beads from my stash, seashells from a trip to the beach, and a few old candles bought for $1 on TradeMe (Kiwi version of eBay).
 If you're not having a beach wedding, think about this centerpiece in all black or a dark red for a goth wedding, or creating a steampunk version?
 The themed candelabra options are endless… What you will need: Some old metal candle holders Spray paint Sandpaper Candles to fit your holders — It doesn't matter if you buy/have pre-used candles because once you light them nobody will know they've been lit before!
 Seashells (wash in a bucket of warm water with a teaspoon of bleach to clean and dry well) Beads, shiney things and bits Hot glue gun/blu tack Step 1 Clean and, if needed, sand the candle holders Step 2 In a well-ventilated area spray the candle holders with white spray paint and leave to dry (check instructions on the can).
 I did about six coats all up to get into every nook and cranny.
 Step 3a Arrange the beading over the candlestick holders using dots of hot glue to hold the beads in place; let them drape over the candle stick holders.
 You can also use a temporary adhesive like blu tack but it wont hold as well especially in hot or humid weather.
-Related Post Snazz up your reception tables with these DIY menu candles If you're not that chill with DIY, this ultra easy DIY menu candles project could be the one task you feel comfortable undertaking in your...
+Related Post DIY these geeky wedding candles for centerpieces or a unity candle Remember these easy-peasy DIY menu candles we created a while back?
+Here's a spin on that project that your geeky self can use for a...
 Read more Step 3b I also experiemented with gold glitter hot glue to add some sparkle to the holders.
 It's great fun to play with but it takes forever for all that glitter to work it's way out of the gun (I've used half a dozen sticks of plain glue since and it's still coming out).
 Step 4 Hook your shells onto the candle stick holders either by hooking over the scrolls on the holders, gluing them into place or by gluing on a wire and hanging the shells from the holders (which makes them easier to reuse as Christmas decorations).
 Step 5 Place your largest candlestick holder in the centre of the table (or wherever) and arrange the small ones around it.
 Fill in the gaps at the bottom with shells.
 Step 6 Place your candles on the holders and double check that none of your decorations is going to get in the way of the candle flame and cause a fire.
 Step 7 Give two lighters to a trusted non-pyromaniac friend and get them to sneak out and light your masterpieces before everyone walks into the room.
 Get your daily dose of Offbeat AWESOME Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
 Fix Typo Guest post written by Ange Ange Marsden is a writer and crafter based in Nelson, New Zealand with her muso husband and two spoilt cats. www.diyweddingcrafts.com PREVIOUS Bex & Cort's big queer Jewish wedding NEXT What to do when an uninvited guest RSVPs for the wedding you didn't invite them to attend Show/Hide comments [ 9 ] This is DARLING.
 1 agrees Reply What a neat and crafty idea!
 I love it!!
 Thanks for sharing, this gives me yet another really cool idea for centerpieces 😀 2 agree Reply As a fellow Kiwi, I just want to say thank you for sharing this – it is brilliant!
 1 agrees Reply uh my, I LOVE POSTS LIKE THIS. this is just gorgeous.
 Must take a trip to the local junk store to find candle holders!
 2 agree Reply Great idea!
 I'm especially loving the big swirly candelholder…way too funky!
 Reply This is beautiful!
 I was thinking of doing something similar for my steampunk wedding.
 Thanks for the tips.
 Reply I love this.
 I want this for my house, even!
 Reply Such a awesome suggestion!
 Kudos with regard to posting, this offers all of us just one more fantastic approach to table decorations.
 1 agrees Reply THANK YOU SO MUCH FOR POSTING!!!!
 I absolutely love this idea.
 I LOVE it so much more than any other DIY decor idea I've seen that I'm going to try it out for my centerpieces!
 Wish me luck! 🙂 Reply Join the conversation Cancel Reply Your email address will not be published.
 Required fields are marked *Comment Participate in this conversation via emailGet only replies to your comment, the best of the rest, as well as a daily recap of all comments on this post.
 No more than a few emails daily, which you can reply to/unsubscribe from directly from your inbox.
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.